 Screening: in social dynamics as well as in seduction and dating strategies, it means to have certain criteria and standards with which to screen partners for quality and personal fit.

-If a person does not meet your screen, then it means they should be rejected, or that you lose interest in them (“screened out”).
-If that person meets your screen, that they should be accepted, or that you are more interested in them (“screened in”).
+Explanation: If a person does not meet your screen, then it means they should be rejected, or that you lose interest in them (“screened out”).
+If that person meets your screen, then it means they should be accepted, or that you are more interested in them (“screened in”).

 Screening can be accomplished with questions, shit tests, or simply judging them by their behavior.